 French Furnished Lettings

-The Loi le Meur enacted in November 2024 introduced stricter rules, higher penalties for non-compliance and changes to furnished letting taxation regimes.
-Landlords must ensure they meet all the requirements.
+The Loi le Meur enacted in November 2024 introduced stricter rules, higher penalties for non-compliance and changes to furnished letting tax regimes.

 Registration and Disclosures